-A total of 1,866 migrating raptors representing 16 species were counted in 2014, a significant (alpha =0.05) 49% decrease compared to the site long term average (Table 1).
-Notable to this year's flight were record low passage rates overall and for a number of species (see below).
+A total of 4,309 migrating raptors representing 17 species were counted in 2015, a significant (alpha =0.05) 22% increase compared to the site long term average (Table 1) and nearly 45% more individuals than 2014. was a site record count for Golden Eagles (349).

-The fight consisted of 43% accipiters, 34% buteos, 14% eagles, 6% falcons, 1.6% vultures, and 0.3 % for both Northern Harriers and Ospreys.
-The relative proportions of eagles was high compared to historic values; accipiters and buteos were counted in proportions similar to historic averages; while falcons, vultures, Northern Harriers, and Opsreys made up less of the flight than they typically do (Fig. 3).
-Sharpshinned Hawks were the most abundant species (32% of the total), followed by Red-tailed Hawks (28%), Cooper's Hawks (8%), Golden Eagles (8%), Bald Eagles (6%), American Kestrels (3%), and Turkey Vultures (2%).
+The fight consisted of 45.6% accipiters, 31.6% buteos, 12.5% eagles, 5.5% falcons, 2.1% vultures, 1.5% Northern Harriers, and 0.9 % Ospreys.
+The relative proportions of accipiters, buteos, vultures, and ospreys was consistent with those from historic counts; while falcons up less of the flight than they typically do and harriers made up more of the count than they have historically (Fig. 3).
+Sharp-shinned Hawks were the most abundant species (31% of the total), followed by Red-tailed Hawks (25%), Cooper's Hawks (12%), Golden Eagles (8%), Swainson's Hawks (5%), Bald Eagles (4%), American Kestrels (4%), and Turkey Vultures (2%).
 The remaining species each accounted for 1% or less of the total count (Table 1).

-The following sections summarize the 2014 count relative to historic means at the site, and any stastistically significant (p < 0.05) population trends, based on analyses of first and/or second order regression.
+The following sections summarize the 2015 count relative to historic means at the site, and any statistically significant (p < 0.05) population trends, based on analyses of first and/or second order regression.
 HWI only depicts significant trends for species with a historic average count rate greater than or equal to 10 individuals per 100 hours.
 The rationale is that trends for counts below this threshold likely do not contain biologically useful information on regional populations-species with counts this low likely have a very dispersed migration, migrate along a different primary route, or large portions of the population that are resident.
 We do include count information in the reports, as occurrences of rarer species are of interest to both managers and the general public, and could represent the beginning of meaningful long-term changes.